BarclayRkts/Recipe-Box/README.md

 # https://github.com/BarclayRkts/Recipe-Box.git
-This is a add that allows for you to store your favorite recipes
+This is a app that allows for you to store your favorite recipes